-Did you ever try to cook chicken thighs on Weber vortex?
+Have you ever tried to cook chicken thighs on Weber vortex?
 If yes, then, you know how to do the processing.
-On the opposite, it’s no big deal if you haven’t tried.
+On the other hand, it’s no big deal if you haven’t tried.
 And that brings you here.

 Well, I’ve more to offer.
 You’ll know the quintessential methods and answer of the important questions that arise regarding the processes.
 Besides, I’ll explain important tips and tricks.